-- 4 sweet potato, unpeeled and cut into chunky chips
+- 4 sweet potatoes, unpeeled and cut into chunky chips

 Sweet potatoes have a creamy texture and a sweet-spicy flavour that makes them ideal for savoury…